tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * PostgreSQL (usually referred to as "Postgres") is an object-relational database system that uses the SQL language.
 PostgreSQL is one of the many *vendors* that utilize the underlying SQL technology --- similar to other well-known vendors such as MySQL, Microsoft SQL Server, and Oracle SQL.

-* pgAdmin is the management tool used for working with Postgres.
-It simplifies creation, maintenance, and use of database objects.
+* pgAdmin is the database management tool used for working with Postgres.
+It simplifies creation, maintenance, and use of database objects by providing a Graphical User Interface (GUI).

 Slack out the following resources: